High School Course Planning: Think Rubber Band + Long-Term Plan

 Highly Selective Schools: These institutions prefer Advanced Placement (AP) or International Baccalaureate (IB) courses over DE due to the standardized nature of AP/IB.
 DE classes tend to have less rigor.

-Permanent Grades: DE grades become part of the student’s permanent college record; unlike high school grades, they never go away when applying for college or grad school.
+Permanent Grades: DE grades become part of the student’s permanent college record; unlike high school grades, they never disappear when applying to college or grad school.

 GPA Boost: Many high schools offer weighted GPA boosts for DE courses, which can help improve class rank and overall GPA.